 Our tag line of "Virginia Grown, Virginia Ground" promotes our mission to bring stone ground flours and healthy flavor- rich grains to chefs, bakers, and families living in our Mid-Atlantic region.
 There is nothing like using stone ground flour - the natural oils, starches and proteins in the flour retain so much more of their delicious flavor and nutrition!

 Grapewood Farm produces flour with traditional stone burr mills.
 Because these “cold" millstones produce less heat in the grinding process, the wheat germ is not exposed to higher temperatures that cause the oils from the germ to oxidize, which destroys some of the vitamin content.
 Stone milling retains more of the natural goodness and flavor of the grains.
-Although best enjoyed fresh, these products should be refrigerated and used within 3 months.
+We work in small batches milling weekly to ensure the freshest product.

-We use Meadows Mills products including an 8” and 20” stone burr mills.
-The unique vertical positioning of the runner and bedstone allows for finer control over the spacing of the stones, and easier cleaning between different grains.
-The resulting flour is either bagged as unsifted whole grain flour or mechanically moved with air blower through 4” pipes into an eccentric sifter.
-Here it passes over screens that sift out lager particles of bran.
+The resulting flour is either bagged as unsifted whole grain flour or mechanically passed over screens that sift out lager particles of bran.
 Depending on the intended application the flour can be sifted to different grades of extraction, and bagged in multiple sizes.
-We use Perten equipment to test the flour for its level of protein; gluten; ash; and its falling number.

 Check out our products page for more information.